Cumulocity-IoT/cumulocity-agents-netcomm/README.md

 ### FAQ ###

-* Installation of IPK file failed because of missing the package sigunature.
+* Installation of IPK file failed because of missing the package signature.
 How can I fix it?

 1) Disable the package signature check on your NetComm device by navigating to System > System Configuration > Firmware signature.